motoharu-gosuto/psvcd/README.md

 For custom board you will need FT232h chip.
 I guess FT2232h can also be used - it just has more pins and two channels instead of one.
 FT232h can come on a breakboard - Adafruit FT232H, FTDI UM232H etc. You can use custom board as well.

+Before configuring FT232h chip you have to install D2XX direct drivers.
+They can be found on FTDI web page.

 For configuring FT232h we will need FT_Prog utility that can be downloaded from FTDI web page.
 Settings for FT232h are as following: